ALF's Hit Talk Show

-ALF's Hit Talk Show is an American cable television talk show that aired on TV Land in 2004 for seven episodes.
+ALF's Hit Talk Show is an American cable television talk show that aired on TV Land from July 7 to December 17, 2004 for seven episodes.
 The host is the puppet character ALF, of 1980s television fame.
 At the beginning of each show, ALF is introduced by his "sidekick", Ed McMahon.
 The show ran in a 30-minute block and featured guests such as Drew Carey and Joe Mantegna.
 Prior to the series' debut, Entertainment Weekly described ALF's Hit Talk Show as "a one-shot, a lead-in" for TV Land's marathon of the original ALF sitcom.

 Format

 The show's format is traditional, with ALF sitting behind a desk talking to celebrity guests who drop by for brief chats.
 In between, there is light banter and some prerecorded comedy skits, usually featuring McMahon or comic actor Kevin Butler.
 On ALF's desk is a large bowl of snack foods (such as popcorn or peanut brittle) which the guests are invited to eat.
 (ALF, being an alien and a puppet, does not partake.)

 Running jokes on the show include ALF's stated penchant for eating cats, and McMahon's bewilderment at how he ended up saying "And now...
 Heeeere's ALF!" on a late-night cable show hosted by a B-list 1980s celebrity who is not even human.